Exceptions

 In some cases, even confirming that information is or is not held may be sensitive.
 In these cases, we may be able to give a ‘neither confirm nor deny’ (NCND) response.

 Whether we need to give a NCND response should usually depend on how the request is worded, not on whether we hold the information.
-We should apply the NCND response consistently, in any case where either confirming or denying could be harmful.
+We should apply the NCND response consistently, in any case where either confirming or

 Unless otherwise specified, all the exemptions below also give us the option to claim an exclusion from the duty to confirm or deny whether information is held, in appropriate cases.